beaconsproject/hydrology_explorer/docs/overview.md

 ## Welcome to the BEACONs Hydrology Explorer

- **BEACONs Hydrology Explorer** uses the BEACONs catchment dataset as building blocks to identify areas upstream and downstream of a user-defined area of interest (AOI) (e.g., conservation area, mine site, etc.) within a predefined study area, as well as associated hydrologic metrics.
+ **BEACONs Hydrology Explorer** identifies areas upstream and downstream of an area of interest (AOI; e.g., conservation area, mine site, etc.) and associated hydrologic metrics, using the BEACONs catchment dataset as building blocks.
 A built-in **User Guide** tab provides step-by-step instructions and function descriptions, while the **Dataset Requirements** tab details data formats and spatial layers needed to run the app.

 ## Input data